-Well thought out business continuity plans help organizations minimize the risks of a disaster and restore vital business functions without significant detrimental effects.
-This article, examines the fundamentals of business continuity management (BCM) planning, while highlighting critical lessons learned from a variety of recent disasters, providing actionable steps you can take to create a customized plan.
+Thorough business continuity plans help organizations minimize the risks of a disaster and restore vital business functions without significant detrimental effects.
+This blog post examines the fundamentals of business continuity management (BCM) planning and highlights critical lessons learned from various recent disasters, providing actionable steps you can take to create a customized plan.

 An Unpredictable World

-Disasters are unknowable, unpredictable, yet unrelenting.
+Disasters are unknowable, unpredictable and unrelenting.
 Their impact on businesses can be significant.
-Consider the consequences of two recent disasters – one natural, the other manmade:
+Consider the consequences of two recent disasters – one natural and the other man-made:

 - On March 11, 2011, an 8.9 magnitude earthquake hit Japan, triggering a tsunami that killed more than 20,000 people and caused the failure of the Fukushima Daiichi nuclear power plant.
 Repercussions cascaded around the world as Japanese production lines were halted or slowed, disrupting the vital global supply chain, especially in the automotive industry.
 The disaster created overall economic losses of $125 billion and indirect economic losses such as reduced employment, production and logistics interruptions estimated at $375 billion.

 These disasters pose a constant threat to businesses.
-Hoping to get through any length of a business lifecycle without incurring some type of calamity is unlikely.
-While television and the Internet have made us more aware of natural and manmade disasters, they are literally happening more frequently.
+Getting through any length of a business life cycle without incurring some type of calamity is unlikely.
+While television and the internet have made us more aware of natural and man-made disasters, they are literally happening more frequently.

 Following the most devastating disasters, such as the terrorist attacks of September 11, 2001, Hurricane Katrina and the earthquake in Japan, many companies that did not have a BCM plan could not recover fast enough to survive as customers shifted to other businesses.
 Other disasters have been relatively localized, impacting businesses only in a small geographic area.
 History has shown that the local marketplace often forgives companies whose operations are temporarily shut down in such cases; but in today’s world of globalized competition, few businesses remain strictly local.
 If a business is the only one affected by a disaster while its competitors are not, the marketplace will move to companies open for business.

-A business continuity plan is effectively an asset whose value, like an insurance policy, may not be appreciated until disaster strikes.
-But with a solid plan in place, no company needs to look back with 20/20 hindsight and wish it had one.
+A business continuity plan is an effective asset whose value, like an insurance policy, may not be appreciated until disaster strikes.
+But with a solid plan in place, companies do not need to look back with 20/20 hindsight and wish they had one.